open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```
 </a>

-### Bundling of composed components
+### Bundle composed components

 If you have created multiple components according to the instructions above, you can bundle
 them into a single archive entity.
-This requires creating a transport archive.
-You can add
+This can be done by creating a transport archive.

+The transport archive is the entity that does the transfer between
+component repositories.
+It is used to transfer entire deployments between
+locations.

-any number of component versions.
-You can also push a transport archive to an OCM
+A transport archive may contain any number of component versions.
+It may also be pushed to an OCM repository.

-repository.
-Note that a transport achive is also an OCM repository and can be used as source or target
+Note that a transport achive is also an OCM repository, so it can also be used as source or as a target
 for transport operations.

 ```shell